Study of the electronic properties of topological kagome metals YV$_6$Sn$_6$ and GdV$_6$Sn$_6$: Results and Discussion

 The low-temperature resistivity data in the paramagnetic state were fit to the form $\rho_{xx} (T)$ = $\rho $(0) + A$T^2$ below 100 K. The resulting fits are shown as blue curves in Figs. \ref{fig4}(a) and \ref{fig4}(b) with $\rho_{xx}(0)=2.40(7)$ $\mu\Omega$ cm and A=0.00032(1) $\mu\Omega$ cm K$^{-2}$ for YV$_6$Sn$_6$ and $\rho_{xx}(0)= 2.20(4)$ $\mu\Omega$ cm and A= 0.00038(1) $\mu\Omega$ cm K$^{-2}$ for GdV$_6$Sn$_6$.
 At high temperature, $\rho_{xx}(T)$ evolves into a conventional, linear form.

-The isothermal, longitudinal resistivity $\rho(H)$ and the resulting magnetoresistance (MR) at 2 K are plotted in Figs. \ref{fig5}(a) and \ref{fig5}(b) for YV$_6$Sn$_6$ and GdV$_6$Sn$_6$ respectively.
-Nonsaturating, positive MR is observed in both compounds up to 9 T. $\rho(H)$ shows a weak asymmetry when the direction of applied field is reversed, which arises due to the mixing of the longitudinal resistance with a strong Hall signal.
+The isothermal, transverse magnetoresistance $\rho(H)$ and the resulting magnetoresistance ratio (MR) at 2 K are plotted in Figs. \ref{fig5}(a) and \ref{fig5}(b) for YV$_6$Sn$_6$ and GdV$_6$Sn$_6$ respectively.
+Nonsaturating, positive MR is observed in both compounds up to 9 T. $\rho(H)$ shows a weak asymmetry when the direction of applied field is reversed, which arises due to the mixing of the magnetoresistance with a strong Hall signal.
 This mixing is removed and the MR isolated by examining the symmetric component via averaging the $\rho(H)$ values over the positive and negative field directions \cite{Feng_2015, Visser_2006}.
 The even component is plotted as $\rho(H)$ in Figs. \ref{fig5}(a) and \ref{fig5}(b).

 At low fields, YV$_6$Sn$_6$ shows a weakly quadratic MR, that evolves into a quasi-linear MR in the high field limit.
-Weak oscillations are dressed on top of a linear MR, reflective of Shubnikov de Haas quantum oscillations in the magnetotransport, consistent with the de Haas van Alphen quantum oscillations observed in the magnetization data.
+Weak oscillations are dressed on top of a linear MR, reflective of Shubnikov de Haas quantum oscillations in the magnetotransport, and are consistent with the de Haas van Alphen quantum oscillations observed in magnetization data.
 More in-depth analysis of the quantum oscillations will require higher field strengths and lower temperatures; however Hall measurements can be used to further characterize the mobilities and carrier concentrations of the conduction bands.
 In contrast, magnetic GdV$_6$Sn$_6$ shows a negative MR at low-fields, which reaches a minimum near 1 T as the system enters the saturated, ferromagnetic state.
-Upon increasing field within the magnetically polarized state, the MR evolves and switches sign to become positive and linear at the high-field limit.
+Upon increasing field within the magnetically polarized state, the MR switches sign to become positive and linear at the high-field limit.

 To better characterize the nature of conduction in YV$_6$Sn$_6$, Hall $\rho_{H}(T,H)$ measurements were performed.
 Fig. \ref{fig6}(a) shows $\rho_H(H)$ measured at various temperatures with the magnetic field aligned parallel to the c-axis.
 At 2 K, $\rho_H$ is not linear with field at low temperature, signifying the presence of multi-band transport.
-As the temperature is increased, a linear, single-band Hall response appears---by 300 K the transport can be described via en effective single-carrier model.
+As the temperature is increased, a linear, single-band Hall response appears---by 300 K the transport can be described via an effective single-carrier model.

+To parameterize the Hall data, $\rho_H$ is fit with two different models at low ($T < 150$ K) and high ($T > 150$ K) temperature, where two-band and single-band fits, respectively, best describe the data.
+Based on the two band model, Hall resistivity is fitted with equation